-+ https://www.frc.org.uk/getattachment/88bd8c45-50ea-4841-95b0-d2f4f48069a2/2018-UK-Corporate-Governance-Code-FINAL.PDF
++ https://media.frc.org.uk/documents/UK_Corporate_Governance_Code_2018.pdf

-In many respects, the requirements of the GCGC and the UK CGC are similar.
+In many respects, the requirements of the GCGC and the UK CGC are similar and have continued to converge in recent years.
 However, there are certain aspects that are not compatible, which are explained below.
 Therefore, some deviations from Code requirements and best practice in the UK have been necessary.

-Under the German Stock Corporation Act, the legislation applicable to TUI AG, a two-tier board system is mandatory (see below section 'Functioning of the Executive and Supervisory Board' on page 116).
-The twotier board structure is different to the UK unitary board structure on which the UK CGC is based.
+Under the German Stock Corporation Act, the legislation applicable to TUI AG, a two-tier board system is mandatory, according to which the Executive Board of the company manages the business under its own responsibility and the Supervisory Board, as independent body, supervises the management of the company ny (see below section 'Functioning of the Executive and Supervisory Board' on page 124).
+The two-tier board structure is different to the UK unitary board structure on which the UK CGC is based.
 Some of the principles of composition and operation of the boards of a German stock corporation also differ from those of a UK company (for example, the function of a Company Secretary does not exist in the GCGC).
 For this reason, the Executive Board and the Supervisory Board have set out below in which areas the UK CGC is not complied with and explained the reasons for the deviations.
 In addition, the Executive Board and the Supervisory Board have also explained those instances where they consider TUI AG not to be compliant with the UK CGC in the literal sense but where it lives up to the spirit and meaning of the respective regulation.